reselbob/k8sdemos/canary-deployment/readme.md

 **Step 17:** Let's call the service named `echocolor-all` ten times using the code shown below.

+First, turn on the Kubernetes proxy to expose the cluster IP and node port to the local machine.

+in a separate terminal window type:

+`kubectl proxy`

-First let's get the IP address of the Kubernetes cluster running under Katacoda.
+Then return to the first terminal window to get the IP address of the Kubernetes cluster running under Katacoda.

 `kubectl cluster-info`